SAP-samples/teched2023-DT260/exercises/ex2/README.md

 ### Exercise 2.2.2 Import test from predelivered content
-In the following exercise, you can use pre delivered reports to perform validation.
-Import these reports and the tool uses them to create the test specifications within the project of the selected business area.
-You can use these test specifications for analyzing and comparing the data during validation process.
+In this exercise, you will learn to import the pre delivered set of reports from SAP to create the test specifications for validation.
+You can use these test specifications later for analyzing and comparing the data during validation process.

 1. Click on back button on maintain systems screen
 <br>![](/exercises/ex2/images/Pre-delivered%20content/image-8.png)